 Security remains the cornerstone of the VPN benefits case.
 This is why companies have been using them for years.
 Businesses can easily intercept data traveling on a network they control, which allows them to monitor user activity.
 However, this data is much more difficult to ‘hack’ into from users outside of the VPN.
 One useful comparison that is often evoked when explaining VPNs is that a firewall protects data when it’s on your computer, but a VPN protects your data while it’s online.

 All data transfers on VPNs are encapsulated using encryption protocols and tunneling methods.
 In today’s world of increased privacy concern and rising cybercrime, many consider VPNs to be a crucial part of a well-secured system.
 Their integrity is ensured through a variety of checks that make sure no connections have been illicitly compromised and that no data is being intercepted by an outside source.

 Why you want one

+Now that we have answered what is a VPN, why do you need one?
 There are several reasons to get a VPN.
 As we’ve mentioned, many businesses use them to let employees gain access secure files or applications remotely without compromising security.
 They can even use office resources like printers and fax machines from the comfort of their home or hotel room.
 This is essential for companies that handle sensitive data and have a wide employee base.